 This is my account in our on-premise AD

 But when I displayed my user in Office 365 there was no my photo

 So what’s the problem with User Photo in Office 365?

-Well, in case of user photo synchronization between on premise Active Directory and Office 365 we have consider a few things:
+Well, in the case of user photo synchronization between on-premise Active Directory and Office 365 we have considered a few things:

 - user photos from local AD will not appear in all application of Office 365 in the same time!